syndesisio/redhat-ipaas.github.io/_pages/contributing.md

 ### Creating PRs
 - Please reference any GitHub issue relevant.
 - Add user readable descriptions of the changes this PR brings if merged in.
-- Try to stay on point and not give a huge backstory unless it's necessary and not documented in another GitHub issue.
 - Screenshots are almost always helpful unless the changes are very minor or if it's just pure code.
 Use your judgment here.
 UI changes almost always translate into screenshots being helpful.